swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 - The concept of "scoped attributes" was introduced, see section 3.1.3.

 - The `previousPersonalIdentityNumber` attribute was added, see section 3.2.6.

+- The `mappedPersonalIdentityNumber` attribute was added (see section 3.3.2), and the attribute set "eIDAS Natural Person Attribute Set" (section 2.5) was changed so that a `mappedPersonalIdentityNumber` attribute is delivered instead of a `personalIdentityNumber` attribute if the eIDAS identity can be mapped to a Swedish identity number.

 **Changes between version 1.5 and version 1.6:**